-As you sail into Cobh, you'll pass by Spike Island to your left in what is the second largest natural harbor in the world.
+As you sail into Cobh, you'll pass by Spike Island to your left in what is the second largest natural harbour in the world.
 As a former prison, monastery and British fort, the island languishes under a curious and turbulent history.

 Up on a hilly rise, the peaks and points of Cobh's Gothic Cathedral stand guard over the town.
-A line of rainbow houses shines along the seafront, a signal to anyone arriving that this is a colorful place.
+A line of rainbow houses shines along the seafront, a signal to anyone arriving that this is a colourful place.

 Cobh, County Cork

 History is all over the promenade, from the battered White Star Line pier to the statue of Annie Moore – the first immigrant to be processed through Ellis Island in New York.
 In charge of her two younger brothers, Annie was only 14 at the time.

 Cork locals are rarely stuck for words.
 With that in mind, local sailing enthusiast and yacht master instructor of

 SailCork, Eddie English, explains what makes sailing in Cobh worthwhile.

 “Sailing has carried on in this corner of Cork harbour for 350 years, and it’s one of the world's finest natural harbours with 250km of coastline.
 No matter where the wind blows from, we can find a sheltered area to sail in.
 This makes it safe and comfortable for beginners.

 "The more experienced sailors who want thrills and spills can venture out a little further and find plenty of breeze!”

 Think a friend might enjoy this article?
 Click